phusion/traveling-ruby/TUTORIAL-4.md

 end
 ```

-Finally, we must update the `create_package` method so that it generates the package slightly differently depending on the target platform.
-First, update its signature and add a `os_type = :unix` parameter:
+We must update the `create_package` method so that it generates the package slightly differently depending on the target platform.
+Update its signature and add a `os_type = :unix` parameter:

 ```Ruby
 def create_package(target, os_type = :unix)